-If you would summarize Kerr's view, she says, in my interpretation, that no representational system we humans can conjure for fixating the complexity of a system, fully does so; thus, rather than attempting to make use of some wet blueprint attempting to explain every aspect of the system - the modernist architect in a nutshell - it's better to acknowledge our limits and frailty as humans, and put our energies into lesser tasks, small units we know how to handle and thus reduce uncertainty and make us somewhat less ignorant.
+If you would summarize Kerrs view, she says, in my interpretation, that no representational system we humans can conjure, for fixating the complexity of a system, fully does so; thus, rather than attempting to make use of some wet blueprint, attempting to explain every aspect of the system — the modernist architect in a nutshell — it’s better to acknowledge our limits and frailty as humans, and put our energies into lesser tasks, small units we know how to and so by reducing uncertainty and making us somewhat less ignorant.

 Quality, your nature is a secret.

 Still, being aware of one’s partial ignorance, is better than the false pretense that the system is fully comprehensible.

 How does Kerr propose we relate to quality in software?

 Firstly, what should we think about this thing we call a complex system?
 I think there are striking similarities between Kerrs view and Herbert A. Simon’s view in Architecture of Complexity (1961).1 ‘Roughly, by a complex system I mean one made up of a large number of parts that interact in a nonsimple way.
 In such systems, the whole is more than the sum of the parts, not in an ultimate, metaphysical sense, but in the important pragmatic sense that, given the properties of the parts and the laws of their interaction, it is not a trivial matter to infer the properties of the whole.
 In the face of complexity, an in-principle reductionist may be at the same time a pragmatic holistic.’

 For instance, the main merit of TDD, unit-tests, microservices and functional programming in this larger, more philosophical outlook is according to Kerr, as I understand her, that they are containers of complexity.